The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Introduction

 where the implied constants only depend on $n,\,N,\,p,\,\lambda,\,\Lambda,\,a$ and $\|\mu\|_{\mathcal C}$.

-In fact, the inequality $\tilde{N}\lesssim S$ holds under a weaker hypothesis.
-Assume that the coefficient tensor $A$ of the operator \eqref{ES} satisfies the Legendre-Hadamar condition \eqref{EllipLH} with constants $\lambda,\Lambda$ and $\mu$ defined by \eqref{Car_hatAA} satisfies $\|\mu\|_{\mathcal C}<\infty$.
-Then for all $p>0$ any energy solution $u$ of the problem $\mathcal L u=0$ satisfies
+In fact, the left-pointing inequality in \eqref{RED} holds under a weaker ellipticity assumption.
+Specifically, assume the coefficient tensor $A$ of the system \eqref{ES} satisfies the Legendre-Hadamard condition \eqref{EllipLH} with constants $\lambda,\Lambda$, and assume $\mu$ defined in \eqref{Car_hatAA} satisfies $\|\mu\|_{\mathcal C}<\infty$.
+Then for each exponent $p\in(0,\infty)$ any energy solution $u$ of the problem $\mathcal{L}u=0$ in $\Omega$ satisfies